-Most likely, any job or career in exercise science you go into will require at least one health/fitness-related certification.
+Most likely, any job or career in exercise science you go into will require or strongly recommend at least one fitness certification.
 Now, the one you eventually get really depends on where you want to work and what you want to do.
-You basically want to choose the one that’s best inline with your professional goals.
+You basically want to choose the one that’s best inline with your professional goals and potential job requirements.

 Finding The Right Fitness Certification

 While it’s always good to carry out due diligence and perform your own independent research, we’re here to make this process a little easier for you.
-We’ve profiled the top organizations that grant personal trainer certifications and other fitness-related credentials – the ones that are the most well-known, have been around for years, have upstanding reputations, and have a consistent history of turning out certified professionals with the skills and working knowledge to produce results.
+We’ve broken down the types of personal trainer certifications and other fitness-related credentials – the ones that are the most well-known, have been around for years, have upstanding reputations, and have a consistent history of helping fitness professionals understand the skills and working knowledge to produce results.
 You can learn more in the guides linked below:

 Certification Review Guides

 Beware the Fitness Industry’s Wild West